-PROG TRK 2:00PM 1=STD 2=CV 3=REG
+PROG TRK 02:00PM 1=STD 2=CV 3=REG

 This screen allows the user to select the method of programming to suit the decoder you are using.
-There are 7 programming options when using the program track.
-STD programming (option 1) will automatically determine whether to use the Direct or Paged programming methods.
-Paged programming is used by older decoders and can take up to fifteen seconds to read each CV.
-Direct mode is newer and generally reads CVs in one to two seconds.
-For various reasons you may wish to 'force' the programming method to one or the other types.
-You can press 4 for paged programming or press 5 for direct programming.
-Standard (1) sets the most common decoder parameters.
+There are 7 programming options when using Service Mode.
+STD programming (option 1) will automatically use the Paged programming method.
+Paged programming is used by older decoders.
+Direct mode is newer.
+For various reasons you may wish to 'force' the programming method to one of the other types.
+You can press 4 to "force" paged programming or press 5 to "force" direct programming.
+Then Service Mode will use that method.